isaac-owens/getset/README.md

 # Meet the Team!
  ## <img src="frontend/public/zohaib2.jpg" width="58" height="72"> Zohaib
 ### Team Lead Asst. / Flex
+Zohaib's favorite games are cricket and foosball.
+He has worked as a Software Engineer with experience developing android applications.
+Hit him up if you're looking to hire!

 ## <img src="frontend/public/kevin.png" width="58" height="72"> Kevin
 ### Frontend Lead
+Kevin's favorite game is Portal.
+He wants you to know that cake in not a matter to lie about.

 ## <img src="frontend/public/danny.png" width="58" height="72"> Danny
 ### Backend Lead
+Danny's favorite games are basketball and golf.
+Aside from coding, his real dream is to become a professional poker player.

 ## <img src="frontend/public/isaac.jpg" width="58" height="72"> Isaac
 ### Team Lead
+Isaac's favorite game is Catan.
+He really loves the arts and looks forward to being able to combine his passions with technology.

 # Future Directions
   * Create a mobile version of GetSet